-The PhD in Health Policy and the PhD in Social and Behavioral Health Sciences are each 45 credit programs.
-The admissions requirements below are for both programs.
+The PhD in Social and Behavioral Health Sciences is a 45 credit program, and admissions requirements are below.

 Applying to this program